 - 13.4.
-The Financial Controller must keep a record of overtime worked by all employees and report a summary of overtime worked to each meeting of the Finance and Risk Committee of the Council. - 13.5 Where repeated applications for overtime are made by an individual or approved by a supervisor, the Financial Controller must report this to the Chief of Staff who must recommend action to address underlying issues necessitating the use of overtime.
+The Financial Controller must keep a record of overtime worked by all employees and report a summary of overtime worked to each meeting of the Finance and Risk Committee of the Council. - 13.5 Where repeated applications for overtime are made by an individual or approved by a supervisor, the Financial Controller must report this to the Vice-Chancellor who may recommend action to address underlying issues necessitating the use of overtime.